Azure/Cloud-Native/website/blog/2022-09-09/index.md

 Container images can be shared via  **container registries** (public or private) helping developers discover and deploy related apps with less effort. **Scaling** a containerized app can be as simple as activating more instances of its container image.
 However, this requires **container orchestrators** to automate the management of container apps for efficiency.
 Orchestrators use technologies like Kubernetes to support capabilities like _workload scheduling, self-healing and auto-scaling on demand_.

-### Cloud Native & Microservices
+### Cloud-Native & Microservices

-Containers are seen as one of the [5 pillars of Cloud Native app development](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa), an approach where applications are designed explicitly to take advantage of the unique benefits of modern dynamic environments (involving public, private and hybrid clouds).
+Containers are seen as one of the [5 pillars of Cloud-Native app development](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa), an approach where applications are designed explicitly to take advantage of the unique benefits of modern dynamic environments (involving public, private and hybrid clouds).
 Containers are particularly suited to **serverless solutions based on microservices**.

  * _With serverless_ - developers use **managed services** instead of managing their own infrastructure.
 Services are typically event-driven and can be configured for autoscaling with rules tied to event triggers.
 Serverless is cost-effective, with developers paying only for the compute cycles and resources they use.
  * _With microservices_ - developers **compose their applications from independent components**.
 Each component can be deployed in its own container, and scaled at that granularity.
 This simplifies component reuse (across apps) and maintainability (over time) - with developers evolving functionality at microservice (vs. app) levels.